-Bruce acts for statutory authorities, insurers and corporations in a broad range of insurance matters including accident compensation, toxic tort and dust diseases, public liability and product liability.
+Bruce Crosthwaite acts for statutory authorities, insurers and corporations in a broad range of insurance matters including accident compensation, toxic tort and dust diseases, public liability and product liability.

 Bruce enjoys working closely with his clients to effectively and efficiently manage claims through practical pre-litigated advice.
 Bruce is highly regarded for his skill in responding to complex problems with creative and commercial solutions that are attuned to his clients’ objectives.